3ru/gpt-translate/README.md

 If `A.md` and `B.md` are in the root directory, the output will be `A.ja.md` and `B.ja.md`.
 The file names are inherited from the input files.
 I am considering outputting the file with an arbitrary file name, but if you have a smart idea, please suggest it through the issue!

+For more information, please refer to the [website](https://g-t.vercel.app/docs/references/path-builder)

 ## 🌐 Supported Languages
-Any language interpreted by GPT-3.5
+Any language interpreted by GPT-4 or GPT-3.5

 ## 🏘️ Community
 - [Discussions](https://github.com/3ru/gpt-translate/discussions)